 The city is the final destination of the Camino de Santiago routes.
 After days or weeks of walking across Spain, entering a city that is all about tourism can be quite disconcerting.

 However, tourism certainly isn’t a novelty in this holy city.
-In fact, many consider Santiago de Compostela the first major tourist destination in the world, and hundreds of thousands of pilgrims have traveled to it every year for the last thousand years.
+Many consider Santiago de Compostela the first major tourist destination in the world, and hundreds of thousands of pilgrims have traveled to it every year for the last thousand years.
 As the burial place of one of the twelve Apostles of Christ, Saint James, this famous city is nearly as important as Jerusalem or Rome.

 What’s the history behind this city?
 Why do people go there?
-Are there any places in Santiago de Compostela that are worth visiting besides its breathtaking cathedral?
+Are there any places in Santiago de Compostela worth visiting besides its breathtaking cathedral?

 An interesting fact is that Santiago de Compostela is Spain’s second most rainy city, with 141 days of rain per year.
 Pack your wet gear.